 An AP MLD shall use the procedures described in 35.3.7.2.4 (Advertised TTLM in Beacon and Probe Response frames) in order to disable or enable a link for all associated non-AP MLDs.
 Further rules pertaining to the disablement and enablement are described in the subclauses below.

+(#19164) When an AP MLD advertises a link to be disabled, while there is at least a non-MLD non-AP STA associated with the affiliated AP operating on that link, the association of the non-MLD non-AP STA will be terminated when the link is disabled, as described in the subclause below.

 Affiliated AP link disablement